 - When there isn’t a ‘sending’ or ‘central’ site then it means that the senior leader is not overly precious about any one site and is less likely to interfere in one site in particular.

-One You Have Deployed Your Already Established Leader, How Do You Bring Through the Next Wave of 'Rookies'?
+One You Have Deployed Your Already Established Leaders, How Do You Bring Through the Next Wave of ‘Rookies’?

 - Multiplying services within a site is a good space for people to step up to the next level – it also build plurality into each site and gives another channel for leadership development.